mysociety/alaveteli/docs/glossary.md

           <a href="https://github.com/mysociety/alaveteli/tree/master">master branch</a>.
         </li>
         <li>
-          See a <a href="https://github.com/mysociety/alaveteli/releases">list of all releases</a>.
+          See a <a href="https://github.com/mysociety/alaveteli/releases">list of all releases</a>
+          and their explicit tags.
         </li>
         <li>
           We try to coordinate releases with any active translation work too.